You are currently browsing the tag archive for the ‘NPR’ tag.

 I don’t remember which state I was in, which song I was playing, or how many years before the interviews it was.
 I was playing an all acoustic gig in the midst of one of my most energetic tunes like “Spiritual Ink” or “Silent Partner.”
 Suddenly in the middle of the song I was startled by a realization: “Whoa – Richie Havens is the reason I play this way.
 He might be the reason I play at all.”

 My mom was a huge Havens fan.
 I can still call up a very clear picture of the old stereo on the front porch with Mixed Bag on heavy rotation.
 I do believe that one way or another, I would have found my way to music.
 In my house, I was instilled with the love of melody and lyric and cultural relevance.
 But I discovered in that moment that a little bit of Havens’ sound made its way into my hands, perhaps even more so than later artists I would name more immediately as favorites.
-And there’s another huge piece of this: Long before I would hear all of negative feedback and deal with being questioned and ostracized for my love of rock music, Richie Havens had given me permission to look like I do and play how I play.
+And there’s another huge piece of this: Long before I would hear all of negative feedback and deal with being questioned and ostracized for my love of rock music, Richie Havens had given me permission to look as I do and play how I play.
 That turns out to be a gift beyond measure.

 Once & for all, music is beyond black or white.